-25 LA A 16-character array to which the uppercase name of the specified character set is returned.
+25 LA A 16-character array to which the uppercase name of the specified charac- ter set is returned.
 The langnum parameter must contain the ID number of the character set.
 If the name contains fewer than 16 characters, it will be padded with blanks.
-26 I An integer to which the class number of the specified language is returned.
-27 I An integer to which the length (in words) of the collating sequence table of the specified language is returned.
-28 I An integer to which the length (in words) of the national-dependent in- formation table is returned.
+26 Ι An integer to which the class number of the specified language is returned.
+27 Ι An integer to which the length (in words) of the collating sequence table of the specified language is returned.
+28 I formation An integer to which the length (in words) of the national-dependent in- formation table is returned.
 If no national table exists for the specified language, Error #4 is returned.
 29 LA A logical array to which the national-dependent information table is returned.
-To determine the size of this array, the length must first be obtained with a call to NLINFO item 28. angnum integer by reference (required) The language or character set identification number for the information requested.
+To determine the size of this array, the length must first be ob- tained with a call to NLINFO item 28. langnum integer by reference (required) The language or character set identification number for the information requested. error This two-v second wor array (required) word array contains the error number in the first word.
+The d is reserved and always contains zero.
+If the call is successful, contain zero.
+Error # Meaning 1 2 3 4 5 6 7-9 10 These NLS is not installed.
+Specified language is not configured.
+Specified character set is not configured.
+No national table is present.
+NLS internal error.
+NLS internal error.
+Reserved.
+The itemnumber is out of range. errors do not apply to calls with a langnum equal to 0 VE-3000).